DewySoftware/dqs-site/features.md

 - `&autodisconnect` - Toggle and configure the Auto Disconnect module.
 - `&autoreconnect` - Configure the Auto Reconnect module.
+- `&autoreply` - Toggle and configure the Auto Reply module.
 - `&autorespawn` - Toggle and configure the Auto Respawn module.
 - `&focus` - Switch the account you'd like to be 'focused' on. **For those with additional accounts only.**
+- `&mailforward` - Toggle and configure the Mail Forwarding module.
 - `&notifications` - Toggle and configure the Notifications module.
 - `&spammer` - Toggle and configure the Chat Spammer module.
 - `&whitelist` - Toggle and configure the Whitelist module.